 The therapeutic effects of CBD reach far beyond regular pains and aches.

-A 2020 research paper points to CBD as a possible source of relief from neuropathy, which is a type of pain caused by nerve damage.
+A 2020 research paper points to CBD cream as a possible source of relief from neuropathy, which is a type of pain caused by nerve damage.
 The authors attributed these effects to CBD’s neuroprotective and anti-inflammatory benefits.

 Can You Fail a Drug Test while Using CBD Roll-On?

 CBD alone shouldn’t show up on a drug test.
 That’s because drug tests aren’t looking for CBD.
 Instead, they’re focused on the metabolite of THC (THC-COOH).